kraxx/42_Portfolio/README.md

 Situated in the Bay Area, 42 is a revolutionary peer-to-peer educational center.
 Projects are given to students as specifications written on PDFs.
 As there are no instructors, all information is gathered from peers or through internet research.
 Almost all projects are coded in C, following a strict coding guideline known as the "norm".
 The norm, in short, is a long list of restrictions on what we cannot do in our code.

 ##### A few norm highlights:
-- no for loops
+- no `for` loops
 - max 4 arguments per function
 - max 25 lines per function
-- very specific tab formatting
+- incredibly specific tabulation
-- declarations/instantiations must be separate
+- declarations and instantiations must be separate
-- no memory leaks
+- no memory leaks, no segmentation faults, no exceptions
-- most importantly, no use of standard C functions outside of a select few (`write`, `malloc`, `free`, `open`, `read`), unless otherwise specified
+- most importantly, no use of C Standard Library functions outside of a select few (`write`, `malloc`, `free`, `open`, `read`), unless otherwise specified

 ## Projects Completed
-These are the projects I have worked on and completed during my time spent at 42, from April 2017 - June 2018.
+These are the projects I have completed during my time spent at 42, from April 2017 - June 2018.
 I've included repositories containing my work for most of the projects.
 For those I have not, it's probably due to the code being spaghetti and I don't have the sense of urgency to fix 'em up.

 ### Intro